publiclab/image-sequencer/README.md

 It is also for prototyping some other related ideas:

-* filter-like image processing -- applying a transform to any image from a given source, like a proxy.
+* filter-like image processing -- applying a transform to an image from a given source, like a proxy.
 I.e. [every image tile of a satellite imagery web map](https://publiclab.org/notes/warren/05-10-2018/prototype-filter-map-tiles-in-real-time-in-a-browser-with-imagesequencer-ndvi-landsat)
 * test-based image processing -- the ability to create a sequence of steps that do the same task as some other image processing tool, provable with example before/after images to compare with
 * logging of each step to produce an evidentiary record of modifications to an original image
 * cascading changes -- change an earlier step's settings, and see those changes affect later steps